MathPeople/MathPeople.github.io/content/complex.md

 # Complex Qual Prep Seminar Site

 Use the search bar below to filter which problems are shown.
 See the [XPath](https://github.com/MathPeople/MathPeople.github.io/wiki/XPath) wiki for an overview of the process.
 To see some short and useful examples, replacing the asterisk by `//topics/RiemannSurfaces` and hitting enter will cause only problems about Riemann surfaces to appear.
 Use an asterisk, `*` in the bar to display all problems.
+Clear the field to hide all problems.

+The test generator is at the bottom, after the list of problems.

 <div problems-repository-xpath="*" problems-repository-searchable="*"></div>